 The tiling scheme and basic cache dimension information are exported with the tiles in the conf.xml and conf.cdi files, respectively.
 These files are essential for clients such as ArcMap to retrieve basic information about the cache.

 Finally, Export Map Server Cache allows you to convert between cache storage formats (Compact and Exploded).
 This is necessary because you cannot mix storage formats in a cache.
-Export to Compact format is recommended for large tile sets that will be copied to disconnected environments.
+If you export large tile sets that will be copied to disconnected environments, use the Compact format.
 The Compact format takes less disk space and allows for much faster copying than the Exploded format.

-2. Optionally, use the tiles as a disconnected raster dataset
+2. Use the tiles as a disconnected raster dataset (optional)

 Once you've exported tiles, you can choose to use them directly from disk as a raster dataset in ArcMap.
-Just click Add Data and browse to the location where you exported the tiles.
-Many export/import workflows will not need this step, but it is an option.
-You can also stop here if you want and choose not to import the tiles anywhere else.
+Click Add Data and browse to the location where you exported the tiles.
+Many workflows will not need this step, but it is an option.
+You can also stop here if you want, and choose not to import the tiles anywhere else.

-3. Optionally, import the tiles into another cache
+3. Import the tiles into another cache (optional)

 The Import Map Server Cache tool brings an exported set of tiles into an existing cache.
 The tiling scheme of the caches must match.
 The image format of the caches must also match or the receiving cache must use the MIXED image format.